MatthausBarreto/Task-Management/README.md

 you can update your tasks, delete your tasks(whether they're completed or not) and view all of your tasks with their status in your home page.

-3- When you're creating a task, you can give a title and full deatails in a text area that's gonna be available.
+3- When you're creating a task, you can give it a title and full details in a text area that's gonna be available.

-4- You can update the tasks name/title, details and it's completion status, tasks marked as 'completed' will have a green point to showcase that.
+4- You can update the tasks name/title, details and it's completion status, tasks marked as 'completed' will have a green point to showcase it.

 5- The Database can allocate multiple tasks from multiple users, but users are not allowed the see other users tasks.